jonnonz1/nz-statute-book/acts/public/2019/new-zealand-infrastructure-commission-te-waihanga-act-2019.md

   (d) the New Zealand Defence Force:
   (e) a local authority, as defined in section 5(1) of the Local Government Act 2002:
   (f) a council-controlled organisation, as defined in section 6 of the Local Government Act 2002 (but disregarding subsection (4) of that section):
-  (g) Auckland Transport, as defined in section 4(1) of the Local Government (Auckland Council) Act 2009.
+  (g) the transport CCO, as defined in section 4(1) of the Local Government (Auckland Council) Act 2009.
 (7) In subsection (1), information does not include— (a) personal information as defined in section 7(1) of the Privacy Act 2020; or (b) information held by the Government Statistician that was collected under the Data and Statistics Act 2022; or